alovajs/alovajs.github.io/blog/2026-08-05-react-query-bff-gap.md

 alova's caching is a client-side strategy feature too. `cacheFor` controls how long a method response is kept, with modes `memory` and `restore`, and non-GET requests default to `null` (no cache).
 On the server, `alova/server` gives you `retry` and `createRateLimiter`; it does not hand you a server-side response cache for downstream calls.
 If you want to skip a slow downstream for repeated GETs, you add your own cache (or lean on the downstream's own), and layer `retry`/`rateLimit` on top.

 So the split is clean: react-query owns the browser cache, alova/server owns the BFF's outbound retry and throttle.
 Neither steps on the other.

-## When you don't need alova/server here

-- **You only have a browser frontend, no BFF.** react-query already covers you.
-Don't add a server layer you don't have.
-- **One endpoint, single instance.** A `p-retry` wrapper handles the occasional transient failure with no new dependency.
-- **You need queueing, not rejecting.** `createRateLimiter` throws when the budget is spent.
-For "hold and run later" use `execEvenly` or a real queue.

 The two tools solve different layers.
 Use react-query where the request ends in the browser, and [alova/server for the BFF](/blog/bff-retry).
 For the full选型 view, see the [react-query vs alova comparison](/compare/react-query).